prestonlab/launch/README.md

 max-nodes = 40
 ```

-This sets the number of cores and maximum number of nodes per job for the
+This sets the default account to use when submitting jobs.
+It also sets the number of
+cores and the maximum number of nodes per job for the
 normal and development partitions.
 You may also set a `max-cores` option to
 restrict the number of total cores used by a job.